Dawit Kebede: Early career

-Dawit was born in Adwa, Ethiopia but grew up in Addis Ababa, the oldest of three children.
+Dawit was born in Tembien Ethiopia but grew up in Addis Ababa, the oldest of three children.
 He received his BA in journalism from Unity University and a Master's from Arizona State University's Walter Cronkite School of Journalism and Mass Communication.
 He started his career as a columnist in Ethiopian newspapers on socio-political issues in 2001, followed by a stint at Habesha Journal, a bilingual health magazine.
 In 2004, after Habesha folded, he founded and became editor-in-chief of Hadar magazine.
 Hadar became popular due to its critical analysis of Ethiopian politics, including of Prime Minister Meles Zenawi's government.

 During the 2005 Ethiopian general election, police opened gunfire in June 2005 against unarmed opposition supporters in Addis Ababa.
 On 8 June, Dawit published an article in Hadar condemning the government's response to the protestors.
 In it, he referring to article 15 of the nation's constitution: "Every person has the right to life.
 No person may be deprived of his life except as a punishment for a serious criminal offence determined by law."
 Hadar was subsequently banned and he was arrested that November along with senior leaders of the then-leading opposition group, Coalition for Unity and Democracy, for alleged involvement in the demonstrations.
 The group was also charged with "genocide, attempt to subvert the constitutional system [and] high treason."

 In 2007, after nearly two years in prison, he pleaded guilty to "inciting and conspiring to commit outrages to the constitutional order."
 He was given a life sentence before being released from Kality Prison on a conditional pardon along with journalist Wosonseged Gebrekidan of Addis Zena on 20 July 2007.
 While many editors and journalists decided to flee the country after their pardon, Dawit decided to remain.
 The government initially denied him a publishing license, which would allow him to continue his work, but eventually granted it after public pressure.

 In March 2008, Dawit began publishing the Awramba Times newspaper, described by the Committee to Protect Journalists (CPJ) in 2010 as the "country's only Amharic-language newspaper that dares question authorities" and by CNN's Diane McCarthy as "one of Ethiopia's last remaining independent publications" in 2011.
 Dawit was awarded the CPJ's International Press Freedom Award in November 2010 to honor his work and commitment, specifically "risking his freedom and security in the course of his reporting."
 In June 2011, CNN covered his story as part of its AfricanVoices program.
 During the interview, Diwa said that the Ethiopian press existed in a climate of fear, claiming that, after the 2005 election, it wasn't "easy for journalists in Ethiopia to do their work independently."
 The same month, Awramba's deputy editor, Woubshet Taye, was imprisoned on terrorism charges, which CPJ determined was due to his work at Awramba.
 He served seven years before being pardoned in 2018.